PhyloSketch App User Manual

 9.4 View Menu

-The View Menu provides items for adjusting the appearance, scaling, and layout of the canvas.
-The following items are available:
+The View menu provides items for adjusting the appearance, scaling, and layout of the canvas:

 The Window menu items are: